Early yesterday morning I witnessed a peculiar sentiment expressed by a number of people: “the revolution will not be televised.”

 One doesn’t even need the benefit of hindsight to be able to point out how completely myopic that sentiment was.
-As we have already seen, the Trendy Tyrants’ ‘revolution’ received the lion’s share of yesterday’s media attention, and will likely continue to do so in the coming days if things remain unchanged.
+As we have already seen, the Fallists’ ‘revolution’ received the lion’s share of yesterday’s media attention, and will likely continue to do so in the coming days if things remain unchanged.
 In fact, they are now fighting over how much attention each of the Fallist groups at the various universities deserves to get and how the screen time has already been allocated.

-Coupled with the fact that the petulant protesters believe themselves to be the underdogs in their continual fight against society, all that one can say is that you simply can’t make this stuff up.
+Coupled with the fact that the protesters believe themselves to be the underdogs in their continual fight against society, all that one can say is that you simply can’t make this stuff up.

 Of course, the contributors here at Rational Standard have already written about the Fallists at length.
 I’d like to turn your attention to something else.